-The roles of the SA and the web administrator or web master are generally understood but are often used interchangeably.
-The SA is responsible for the OS, while the web administrator or web master usually manages the web site or sites.
-In some cases, the SA is also the web administrator/web master which is why guidance tends to be written in a certain fashion.
-The application development group should refer to the supporting organization for the application when application issues arise from meeting Apache STIG requirements.
-This guidance does not cover every unique application and configuration.
+The roles of the System Administrator (SA) and the web administrator/web master are often used interchangeably.
+The SA is responsible for the OS, while the web administrator or web master manages the web site or sites.
+In some environments, the SA is also the web administrator/web master which is why guidance tends to be written in a certain fashion.